Mallorcan phrases | Most common phrases for everyday life

 Seasons

-Spring Primavera [pɾiməˈβɛɾə]
+Spring in Mallorcan Primavera [pɾiməˈβɛɾə]

-Summer Estiu [əsˈtiw]
+Summer in Mallorcan Estiu [əsˈtiw]

-Autumn / Fall Tardor [təɾˈðo]
+Autumn / Fall in Mallorcan Tardor [təɾˈðo]

-Winter Hivern [iˈβɛrn]
+Winter in Mallorcan Hivern [iˈβɛrn]

 OUR TIP: If you want to learn these Mallorcan phrases interactively, we recommend the free language course demo from 17-Minute-Language, where you can learn Mallorcan phrases and dialogues.